-Although none of these changes affected your 2017 taxes; taxpayers may need to change their 2018 Federal withholding immediately.
-Most of the new laws will first be applied to 2018 taxes.
+Although none of these changes affected your 2017 taxes:

+taxpayers may need to change their 2018 Federal withholding immediately, Most of the new laws will first be applied to 2018 taxes

-• Seven Tax Brackets For Individuals Continue, But The Rates Have Changed.
+Seven Tax Brackets For Individuals Continue, But The Rates Have Changed

-Taxpayers will continue to be placed in one of seven tax brackets based on their income for their top dollar.
+Taxpavers will continue to be placed in one of seven tax brackets based on their income for their top dollar.
 The rates for some of these brackets have been lowered.
 The new rates are: 10%, 12%, 22%, 24%, 32%, 35% and 37%.

-• The Standard Deduction Has Nearly Doubled.
-For single filers, the standard deduction has increased from \$6.350 to \$12,000; for married couples filing jointly, it's increased from \$12,700 to \$24,000.
+The Standard Deduction Has Nearly Doubled

+For single filers, the Has Nearly standard deduction has increased from \$6,350 to \$12,000; for married couples filing jointly, it's increased from \$12,700 to \$24,000.

-• Personal Exemptions Are Eliminated.
-Previously, you could claim a \$4,050 personal exemption for yourself, your spouse and each of your dependents. • The State And Local Tax Deduction temporary credit for non-child dependents.
-This can apply to people for whom you provide support, such as children over age 17, elderly parents or adult children with a disability.
+Personal Exemptions Are Eliminated

+Previously, you could claim a \$4,050 personal exemption for yourself. your spouse and each of your dependents.

-Is Now Capped.
+The State And Local Tax Deduction Is Now Capped

 The state and local tax deduction (SALT) remains in place for those who itemize their taxes, but now there's a \$10,000 cap.
 Previously, filers could deduct an unlimited amount for state and local property taxes, plus income or sales taxes.

-• The Child Tax Credit Has Been Expanded.
-The child tax credit has Parents.
+The Child Tax Credit Has Been Expanded